audreylaboz/oo-basics-and-class-constants/README.md

 Open `spec/02_shoe_spec.rb` and start making the tests pass.
 Write your code in `shoe.rb`.

-To run the specs, type `learn spec/02_shoe_spec.rb` on your command line.
+To run the specs, type `rspec spec/02_shoe_spec.rb` on your command line.

 Happy coding!
-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/oo-basics-with-class-constants' title='Object Orientation Basics With Class Constants'>Object Orientation Basics With Class Constants</a> on Learn.co and start learning to code for free.</p>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/oo-basics-with-class-constants'>OO Basics with Class Constants</a> on Learn.co and start learning to code for free.</p>
-<p class='util--hide'>View <a href='https://learn.co/lessons/oo-basics-with-class-constants'>OO Basics with Class Constants</a> on Learn.co and start learning to code for free.</p>